 1. Pulp Fiction.
 1994.
 5 stars.
 I count this among three films that profoundly educated me (the others being Blue Velvet and Eyes Wide Shut), showing me film’s potential to be art as much as entertainment.
 And in this case sickeningly hilarious.
-I laughed so hard that I was actually choking when I first saw it, hardly able to believe what I was watching.
+I laughed so hard I was choking when I first saw it, hardly believing what I was watching.
 Especially all the bickering and bitching (1) before stabbing the adrenaline needle into Mia’s heart, (2) after Vince accidentally blows Marvin’s brains out, and (3) around countless other scenes you can replay forever.
 The non-linear storytelling inspired a decade’s worth of lesser efforts; as with all masterpieces, filmmakers have tried to crack its code and harness its power, but of course there’s no skeleton key.
 You have to be Tarantino to write like this, and in the case of Pulp Fiction, every stroke of the pen was inspired by his magic.

 3. Django Unchained.
 2012.
 5 stars.
 Tarantino was born to revive the spaghetti Western.
 The Italians who made spaghettis weren’t trying to glorify the American ethos, and so the civilizing forces were often portrayed as corrupt, and the American frontier a place of devastation and racism.
 Django Unchained harks back to this effort of destroying frontier myths, especially that of southern hospitality and the genteel antebellum.
 It’s set in the years of 1858-59, when Mississippi plantation owners never dreamed their world was about to end.
 Tarantino runs parallel the realistic violence done to slaves with the cathartic violence of overblown revenge, a dualism that he has tamed to near perfection.
 I honestly don’t know whose performance I like better, Leo DiCaprio as the despicable plantation owner or (as my gut tells me) Samuel Jackson as his collaborationist slave, a cranked up Uncle Tom.
 Then there’s Don Johnson (another plantation owner) who gets in some of the most amusing lines, as he waxes wroth over a black man who dares to ride a horse.

-6. Reservoir Dogs.
+7. Reservoir Dogs.
 1992.
-4 stars.
-Tarantino’s first film is identifiable as a first effort, though a remarkably good one.
+4 ½ stars.
+Tarantino’s first film is identifiable as a first effort, though an exceedingly good one.
 Iconic scenes announce new measures of storytelling: the ear-slicing (unconventional violence), the petty bickering over who is Mister-Which-Color (hilariously organic dialogue), the main subject of the bank heist being kept off screen in favor of heated arguments over the pros and cons of tipping waiters (unconventional narration).
 It’s landmark game-changer, but it could have done more.
 It’s famously low budget, and so pretty much all the characters do is talk.
 Don’t get me wrong, that’s a refreshing antidote to standard action flicks, and of course I love dialogue-driven films.
 But the story of Reservoir Dogs seems to demand more supplements than, say, a pure bottle drama like The Hateful Eight.
 It’s in any case very hard to stop watching once you start.

-7. Death Proof.
+8. Death Proof.
 2007.
 4 stars.
 He calls it his worst film, but I prefer it to Kill Bill.
 It may be his least ambitious, but for what it sets out to do, it does quite well.
 The tight structure is used shrewdly.
 The first group of women are killed in the death-drive so that we can experience the true horror of this homicidal maniac.
 The second group are the heroes for whom we constantly fear based on what happened to their predecessors.
 They turn the tables on this son-of-a-bitch with awesome ingenuity, and I have to say that some of their scenes are among Tarantino’s most entertaining to date.
 (Though one could say that about scenes from all his films.)
 The image of Zoe Bell clinging for dear life to the top of the car racing at 70 mph is one of those scenes that stays in mind forever.

-8. Kill Bill.
+9. Kill Bill.
 2003, 2004.
 3 ½ stars.
 I’m not wild about revenge thrillers.
 It’s a hard genre to tame, allowing viewers full rein to their basest impulses in the most cliched ways.
 Art-thrillers like Hard Candy blur the moral compass so we don’t know how we’re supposed to feel about revenge, and someone like Tony Scott is avant-garde enough that he can get away with a film like Man on Fire.
 But those are rare exceptions.
 Kill Bill is exceptional too, granted, distinguished mostly by its colorful characters that only Tarantino could write.
 But in the end it is what it is: a woman who just wants to kill those who wronged her.
 The best scene in Volume 1 is the bloody showdown in the Japanese restaurant, especially the psychopathic 17-yr old Gogo, dressed in a high school skirt as she wields a meteor hammer with murderous precision; in Volume 2 it’s Beatrix’s merciless training under Pai Mei.